page fault handling on alpha

 To poke around efficiently I kept looking at these cheat sheets:

-instruction names and meaning (3 pages)
+alpharegister names and meaning (1 page)alphainstruction names and meaning (3 pages)

-Register names are especially useful as each alpha
+Register names are especially useful as each alpha register has two

 names: numeric and mnemonic.
 Source code might use one form and gdb

 disassembly might use another.
-For example $16
+For example $16/a0 for

-) is a register to pass first
+gas ($r16/$a0 for gdb) is a register to pass first

 integer argument to function.